Nicholas Goldberg: Personal life

 He and his wife, the writer Amy Wilentz, live in Los Angeles.
 He has three grown sons.
+He is Jewish.

 Publications

 Goldberg's writing has been published in The Los Angeles Times, The New Republic, The New York Times, Vanity Fair, The Nation, The Chicago Tribune, The Seattle Times, The Sunday Times of London, and Washington Monthly, among other publications.